datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-dossier.markdown

 # Manipulation 2: The independence movement is like Le Pen / Front National

-## Truth: The independence movement shares almost no political similarities with Le Pen
+## Truth: The independence movement shares almost no ideological similarities with Le Pen

 The presenter says that "we can use a similar approach to explain similar events in similar countries" before making a comparison between "this movement in Catalonia and nationalist movements taking place in other member States in Europe".